daniel1hort/JustAwake/README.md

 ![The Application](Images/App.png)

+* Check <em>Start automatically when application runs</em> if you want the application to start sending events in the background automatically.
+* Check <em>Run application at startup</em> if you want the application to run when you start your computer.

 > Closing the window will only hide the app!

-To close the application go to System Tray, Right Click on the icon and click *Exit*.
+To close the application go to System Tray, Right Click on the icon and click <em>Exit</em>.

 ![System Tray](Images/SystemTray.png)